gjwdyk/TLSCertificateAutomation/LetsEncrypt/README.md

 --manual-cleanup-hook manualcleanuphook.sh
 ```

-Similar to the authenticate script the example `manualcleanuphook.sh` script below also only showing the Environment Variables and nothing else.
+Similar to the authenticate script, the example `manualcleanuphook.sh` script below also only shows the Environment Variables and nothing else.
 You need to come up with the actual removal script yourself.

 ```